Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 ### Apx

-**Apx** is a package manager which installs software in containers thanks to [Distrobox](https://github.com/89luca89/distrobox).
-In our tests, Fedora is the best distro to run Steam in a container .
+**apx** is a package manager which installs software in containers thanks to [Distrobox](https://github.com/89luca89/distrobox).
+In our tests, Fedora is the best distro to run Steam in a container.
 We highly recommend using it to install Steam.

 #### Fedora container